-Figure 2: The fed funds rate since 2015.
-The Fed projection is the median forecast from the Fed's September 2021 Summary of Economic Projections.
+Figure 2: The fed funds rate.
+The Fed projection is the median forecast from the Fed's September 2022 Summary of Economic Projections.
 The IT forecast uses a standard inflation targeting Taylor Rule while the AIT forecast uses a 5-year average inflation targeting Taylor Rule.
+Historical data is taken from FRED.